vbaconnet-ledger/developer-portal/_docs/nano-app/deliverables-checklist.md

 ### 4 - Companion Wallet

-- A link to the Companion Wallet: either
+- A link to the Companion Wallet
-  - a link to the CLI repository, or
-  - a link to the GUI running on Windows/MacOS/Linux (mandatory for Public release)

 ### 5 - Maintenance